 WIT retains absolute control over its class enrollment.
 WIT has the right to remove any student from class at any time for any reason, on a temporary or on a permanent basis, at WIT’s sole discretion with full tuition granted.
 WIT also reserves the right to restrict registration to any student, on a temporary or on a permanent basis.
 WIT does not remove a student from class lightly, but sometimes it may be necessary to maintain a welcoming and safe creative atmosphere.

 WIT classes are suitable for adults 18 years of age or older.

-In order to complete a level you must watch at least two improv shows while a student.
-We offer free shows every Tuesday on Harold Night, where there is a student jam after the last show.
-WIT shows tend to happen every Thursday, Friday, and Saturday.
-There are improv shows other nights of the week from various groups in the area.
-Check out the District Improv calendar.
 Please talk to your teacher about non-WIT shows that count towards your two-show minimum.
 We understand that some of you can only manage one night a week out for class.
-Your teacher can also suggest videos to watch if you aren’t able to make a show.
+WIT shows are released online and you are encouraged to watch videos on our YouTube channel if you are unable to come to a show.
 That being said, we strongly encourage you to see live shows.
 It’s incredibly helpful for your growth as a student and your enjoyment of the craft in general.

 Students often form a tight bond with their classmates.
 We cannot guarantee that you will be able to be in the next level with all your improv buddies.
 WIT classes have a very competitive registration process, so you should all coordinate what teacher or day of the week you’d like to take classes well in advance.
 Be prepared to split up with some of your friends for one term if necessary—playing with as many new people as possible will make you a better improviser overall!